ManOfDiamond/Beginners-guide-to-GNU-Linux/README.md

-# Beginners-guide-to-Linux
+# Beginners-guide-to-GNU/Linux
-A Beginners guide to Linux by LJB018
+A Beginners guide to GNU/Linux by LJB018